realworldocaml/book/en/compiler-backend.md

 ### Embedding OCaml bytecode in C

-A consequence of using the bytecode compiler is that the final link phase must be performed by `ocamlc`.
+A consequence of using the bytecode compiler is that the final link phase must be performed by <command>ocamlc</command>.
 However, you might sometimes want to embed your OCaml code inside an existing C application.
 OCaml also supports this mode of operation via the `-output-obj` directive.

-This mode causes `ocamlc` to output a C object file that containing the bytecode for the OCaml part of the program, as well as a `caml_startup` function.
+This mode causes <command>ocamlc</command> to output a C object file that containing the bytecode for the OCaml part of the program, as well as a `caml_startup` function.
 All of the OCaml modules are linked into this object file as bytecode, just as they would be for an executable.